Stafford and Uttoxeter Railway: Operations

-Operationally, there was continuing opposition from the London and North Western Railway (LNWR) and the North Staffordshire Railway (NSR).
+Operationally, there was continuing opposition from the LNWR and the NSR.
 There were disputes over the maintenance of train connections at the junction stations, and over the handling of goods traffic.
-By 1878 it was clear that operating costs were exceeding traffic receipts and a receiver was appointed.
+By 1878, it was clear that operating costs were exceeding traffic receipts and a receiver was appointed.
 The suggestion was made that, since it seemed likely that the LNWR and the NSR would continue to be uncooperative, approaches should be made to the Great Northern Railway or the Midland.
 The aim of connecting to Derby had still not been achieved.
-While the LNWR and NSR were on good terms with the Midland Railway and exercised running powers over its lines into Derby and Burton, the GNR had built a new line in competition with all three – its Derbyshire extension – and was anxious to penetrate further westward—to Wales if possible.
+While the LNWR and NSR were on good terms with the Midland Railway and exercised running powers over its lines into Derby and Burton, the GNR had built a new line in competition with all three – its Derbyshire extension – and was anxious to penetrate further westward, to Wales if possible.